sqrol/SoftV.Docs/docs/shufflecad/cameras.md

 # Cameras

-The "Cameras" page is used to work with video streams.
+The **Cameras** page is used to work with video streams.
 Here you can select the desired video stream by clicking it in the list on the right.
 <div style={{textAlign: 'left'}}>
 <img src="/docshome/img/shufflecad/shufflecad_4.png"/>
 </div>